maartendeprez/serde_fast_flatten/Readme.md

 | deserialize/fast_flatten      | 124.03 µs | 124.20 µs | 124.38 µs |

-When _serializing_, there is little difference between the `Deserialize` implementation auto-derived by `serde` and the one written using `serde_fast_flatten`.
+When _serializing_, there is little difference between the implementation auto-derived by `serde` and the one written using `serde_fast_flatten`.
 The unflattened representation serializes slower, probably due to the increased output size.

 For deserialization, however, there is a big difference between the performance of `serde`'s implementation and the one by